fennand/reading-notes/README.md

 ### How to keep yourself in a _Growth Mindset_ -

-- When faced by a challenge, try to embrace this and know you will take knowledge from :mortar_board:
+- When faced by a challenge, try to embrace this and know you will take knowledge from 🎓
-- Try to be inspired by the successes of others, and use it as an objective to get to that place yourself :trophy:
+- Try to be inspired by the successes of others, and use it as an objective to get to that place yourself 🏆
-- When facing criticism, remember this is something you can learn from :scroll:
+- When facing criticism, remember this is something you can learn from 📜

-#### My name is Andy and you can find more of my work @ https://github.com/fennand :partying_face:
+#### My name is Andy and you can find more of my work @ [https://github.com/fennand] (https://github.com/fennand) 🥳